 - Having the snow plowed out my parking space – free.

 - The list goes on.

-From now on, I look for ways to say ‘thank you’ to others because I know that they have given or done something for me.
-Every day I have the opportunity to attract more into my life, by being willing to recognize what I am receiving.
+From now on, I will look for ways to say ‘thank you’ to others because I know they have given or done something for me.
+Every day I have the opportunity to attract more into my life by being willing to recognize what I am receiving.

 Take the time today to be aware of what you are receiving and play a game of how many times you can say ‘thank you’ to others.
 It’s the gift you give and receive at the same time.